 As creators clearly and consistently state the frequency of subscription benefits (for example, “New episodes for subscribers are released every Thursday”), the more likely free listeners will become paying subscribers and remain happily subscribed.

-We see a strong correlation between new episode releases and subscriptions, and for creators with multiple shows an even stronger correlation between new show launches and subscriptions.
+We see a strong correlation between new episode releases and subscriptions.
+And for creators with multiple shows, we see an even stronger correlation between new show launches and subscriptions.

 5. Among the best performing creators, more than 10% of listeners have signed up for a subscription.